GENI-NSF/geni-tools/README-stitching.txt

 As with Omni errors, when reporting problems please include as much detail as possible:
+ - Attach the stitcher debug logs found by default in `stitcher.log`
  - `python src/omni.py --version`
  - The exact commandline you used to invoke stitcher
  - The request RSpec you used with stitcher